 Hon Secretary Kate Brown

-Executive Committee members: Anthony Barnett, David Blackburn, Graham Peacock, Denise Shillitoe and Jan Stallworthy
+Executive Committee members: Anthony Barnett, David Blackburn, Graham Peacock and Jan Stallworthy

 Charity Commission